-There were times when we wondered if the call of being manifested in Christs glory was only a dream.
+There were times when we wondered if the call of being manifested in Christís glory was only a dream.
 Could we have only imagined we would someday rule and reign with the Captain of our salvation?
 Will these hard and lonely times ever end?
-Oh, yes, dearly beloved brothers and sojourners in Christ, it will end!
-What we are enduring is working an eternal weight of glory that is not comparable to the birth pains we are presently suffering.
-Like those in Adullams caves, we are being prepared to reign openly with Him in His Kingdom.
+Oh, yes, dearly beloved brothers and sisters in Christ, it will end!
+What we are enduring is working an eternal weight of glory that is not comparable to the silence and inactivity we presently know.
+Like those in Adullamís caves, we are being prepared to reign openly with Him in His Kingdom.

-Nevertheless, if we used Hebrews 10:25 as a foundation for this study, it would not remain stable.
-Due of its popularity in the church, and peoples constant misuse of it, is what caused me to cite it in this publication.
-It is the most often used and abused verse when provoking people to go to church.
+Hebrews 10:25 has been misused and made to be a lash to compel people to gather into their churches.
 It is also used to condemn those who do not heed their call.
 It is one of the most abused verses in the Bible.
-The horrible mind-set for so many is that if a person is a Christian they must attend a church of some kind or another.
-Any church will do as long as it carries corporate papers, is sanctioned by mainstream religion, they are a non profit, tax exempt business, or it is at least a place where people gather on a weekly basis to listen to one person tell his or her view of the Bible.
-It is in their misguided thinking that everyone has to have a church to cover them.
+The horrible mind-set for so many is that if a person is a Christian, they must attend a "church" of some sort.
+Any will do as long as it carries corporate papers, is sanctioned by mainstream religion, they are a non profit, tax exempt business, or it is at least a place where people gather on a weekly basis to listen to one person tell his or her view of the Bible.
+It is in their misguided thinking that everyone has to have a church or pastor to cover them.

-Those who do not attend such organized gatherings are suspect in whether they are really Christians or not.
-They ask, "How could anyone who claims to be a Christian not go to church?"
-The fact is, they have somewhat of a legitimate question, especially when we consider their perspective.
-Of course, there is no place in scripture that says the only way a person can be a Christian is to belong to or go to a certain church.
+Those who do not attend such organized gatherings are often suspected of not really being Christians.
+We have heard it said,"How could anyone who is a Christian not go to church?"
+Of course, there is no place in Bible that says the only way a person can be a Christian is to belong to, or go to, a certain church.
 Such thoughts are manmade.

 There are a lot of overseers in churches that are more often scourgers than true exhorters.
 It is customary to beat the wayfarers with the letter of the law.
-If this doesnt work, an example of them will be made by placing them in humiliating stocks before the people.
-The last resort is to cast the offenders out completely.
+If this does not work, the sinners may be excommunicated.
 Rather than administering Godly counsel that will set the hapless souls back on the narrow way of Christ, they often destroy them.
-Religion can be cruel, oh, so cruel.
+Religion can be ever so cruel.
 The face of religion may be beautifully painted, but her heart is pure evil.

 Newborn Christians need nurturing.
 This is common sense.
 Young girls and boys with driving passions can use good counsel at times from Godly role models.
 And there are others who simply desire wholesome fellowship with the saints.
-Should we tell them all to stay home and forsake the assembling of themselves together?
+Should we tell them all to stay home and forsake the gathering of themselves together?
 Absolutely not!
-For such gatherings are indispensable.
+For such gatherings are indispensable for some.

 However, with the spirit of the world with which the church system has clothed herself, and coupled with so many erroneous teachings, I am reluctant to encourage anyone to join themselves to that which is engaging in such spiritual adultery.
 Therefore, rather than sending innocent people into such misguided places, I would suggest the high calling for them.
 Let the 400 in the caves of Adullam prepare yourselves to receive, nurture, encourage, and exhort those in need.

-It is time to turn the question on those in the religious system.
-Can we not ask "How can you remain in the cities, or churches, of Saul, and under his high-taxing rule where there is no justice for the people?"
-I believe the question is just as legitimate as when it is asked of us by those in the church system, even more so.
+It is time to question those in the religious system, "How can you remain in Babylon, or churches, of Saul, and under his high-taxing rule where there is no justice for the people?"
+I believe the question is just as legitimate as when it is asked of us by them, even more so.
 For so long, those in organized religion have warned us about the dangers of separating ourselves from their guardianship, yet it is time to turn it around.

 However, if you are not one of those who are at peace in those places, you might examine your calling.
-If you are in distress, feel indebted, and are discontented it may be time to leave and head for the cave of Adullam.
-If you are hearing the Father saying to come out fear not, and be quick to do move.
+If you are in distress, feel indebted, and are discontented ó it may be time to leave and head for the cave of Adullam.
+If you are hearing the Father saying to come out ó fear not, and be quick to move.
 You will not face starvation, and there is no need to be afraid of the devil.
 He is not waiting behind every bush and corner for you, and the only shadows you find him lurking will be in the shadows of your own mind.
-When you leave the confines of your home-church, you will be joined to the Lord and His other 400.
-Whether you find yourselves in a crowd of people or alone in a desert place, be sure to know you are Gods workmanship and He will place you in the body where you fit (1 Cor 12:18).
-Furthermore, you will remain there for the appointed period necessary for maturity.
+When you leave the confines of your home-church, you will be joined to the Lord and His 400.
+Whether you find yourselves in a crowd of people or alone in a desert place, be sure to know ó you are Godís workmanship and He will place you in the body where you fit.
+1 Corinthieans 12:18.
+Furthermore, you will remain there for the appointed season necessary for maturity.
 You will not be forsaken, and neither will you be forsaking the assembling of yourselves together.
-Not at all for you will be assembled with those who shall come forth as the manifested Sons of God!
+You will be assembled with those who will come forth as the manifested Sons of God!

-And concluding with: "...Behold, the heaven and heaven of heavens cannot contain Thee; how much less this house that I have builded?"
+In conclusion: "...Behold, the heaven and heaven of heavens cannot contain Thee; how much less this house that I have builded?"
 1 Kings 8:27.
-Can we then build one in which He would be honored to live?
+Can we then build a church building in which He would like to live?
 I think not!
 But in His assembled body, His is more than pleased to dwell, in you and me and all the others!